 Michael J. Yelnosky

-Dean Yelnosky was a founding member of the RWU Law faculty.
-He served as Associate Dean for Academic Affairs for four years, and was named Distinguished Service Professor in 2011.
-He has also taught at Seton Hall University School of Law, Chicago-Kent College of Law/IIT and Villanova University School of Law.
+Dean Yelnosky is a founding member of the RWU Law faculty.
+He served as Associate Dean for Academic Affairs for four years, and he was named Distinguished Service Professor in 2011.
+He has also taught as a visitor at Seton Hall University School of Law, Chicago-Kent College of Law/IIT, and Villanova University School of Law.

-Another focus of his scholarship involves the judicial selection process, both in Rhode Island and nationally.
-He has written several articles and hosted a major symposium on Rhode Island’s judicial merit selection system, and the results of his research into the role of the ABA in the federal judicial selection process were published in the Roger Williams Law Review.
-He published an op-ed in the Washington Post in 2013 that summarized the major findings of that research.
-He is regularly quoted in the media on these and other topics, and he has published several op-ed pieces in the Providence Journal.
+Another focus of Dean Yelnosky’s scholarship involves the judicial selection process, both in Rhode Island and nationally.
+He has written several articles and hosted a major symposium about Rhode Island’s merit selection system, and the major findings of his research into the role of the ABA in the federal judicial selection process were summarized in a Washington Post op-ed he wrote in 2013.
+He is regularly quoted in the local and national media on these and other topics, and he has published several op-ed pieces in the Providence Journal.

-In the classroom, Professor Yelnosky was a favorite with 1L students in Civil Procedure and with second and third year students in Employment Law, Labor Law, Employment Discrimination, and Judicial Behavior and Social Change Litigation, which he taught with the Honorable William E. Smith, Chief Judge of the United States District Court for the District of Rhode Island.
+In the classroom, Dean Yelnosky was a favorite with 1L students in Civil Procedure and with second and third year students in Employment Law, Labor Law, and Employment Discrimination.
+He has also taught a course entitled Judicial Behavior and Social Change Litigation, with the Honorable William E. Smith, Chief Judge of the United States District Court for the District of Rhode Island.

 In his previous administrative role as associate dean, Yelnosky was instrumental in leading the law school’s successful effort to gain membership in the Association of American Law Schools.
 He also designed and conducted annual studies of the scholarly output of the faculties of most American law schools, studies that documented the achievements of the faculty at Roger Williams and that garnered the attention of a national audience, including influential bloggers Brian Leiter and Paul Caron.